ab77/netflix-proxy/README.md

 6. Binge.
 Not that there is anything wrong with that..

 ## DreamCompute by DreamHost
-The following is based on a standard Ubuntu image provided by `DreamHost`, but should work on any Linux distubution **without** Docker installed and running under **non-root** user.
+The following is based on a standard Ubuntu image provided by `DreamHost`, but should work on any Linux distribution **without** Docker installed and running under **non-root** user.

 1. Head over to [DreamHost]( http://www.dreamhost.com/r.cgi?2124700) and sign-up for an account.
 2. Find the `DreamCompute` or `Public Cloud Computing` section and launch an `Ubuntu 14-04-Trusty` instance.